Shihab-glitch/galactic-fastfetch/README.md

 # Changes to load Custom fastfetch theme :
 1. Change the name of config_xx.jsonc to config.jsonc
 2. Change the USER ("source": "$(find "/home/USER/.config/fastfetch/" -name "*.png" | sort -R | head -1)") of the config for pngs to work.

+# Extra :
+Change the Arch Linux logo with the distribution you are using